sirselim/bootNet/README.md

 ## Updates

 ### 2020-07-30
-Added a directory including code contributed by Sean Burnard which is used in a recent manuscript.
-DOI and citation will be added shortly.
+Added a directory ([here](https://github.com/sirselim/bootNet/tree/master/SNPs_For_BootNet)) which includes code and documentation contributed by Sean Burnard which is used in a recent manuscript exploring genetic associations in multiple sclerosis. *DOI and citation will be added shortly.*

 ### Version: 0.1.2.0